 Pool Plastering & Replastering in Palm Springs

-Palm Springs Pool Replastering – Your pool is a beautiful place where family and friends enjoy spending time with each other.
-The amount of time and energy you have spent over the years to live your dream should not go to waste.
-After nearly a decade, your pool’s walls and floor have become a bit rough.
-Some tiles have chipped or fallen off, and you’ve begun to notice stains on the cement that won’t come off, no matter what you do.
-Exposure to the elements have taken their toll on your pool, and it’s time to do something about it.
+Palm Springs Pool Replastering – Your pool is a beautiful place where family and friends enjoy spending time together.
+The amount of time and energy you’ve spent over the years to live your dream should not go to waste.
+After nearly a decade, your pool’s walls and floor might have become a bit rough, some tiles may have chipped or fallen off, and you’ve might have begun to notice stains on the cement that won’t come off, no matter what you do.
+Exposure to the elements have taken their toll on your pool, and it’s time to do something about it!
 Learn more about pool replastering below.

 Pool replastering Palm Springs and its importance

 Pool owners generally choose to replaster their pools because it can last as long as 20 years.
 While many simply choose to repaint their pools, this isn’t a permanent solution.
 It’s possible pool paint may last as long as seven years, but in most cases, pool repainting must be done every year.
 While replastering is a bit more expensive, it’s much cheaper in the long run.

 Some pool owners simply choose to patch areas that are cracked or have other damage, but this is a temporary fix that won’t last long.
 The deterioration of the plaster will cause the parts that you patch to be obvious.
 A high-quality plaster finish that is correctly applied to a pool can develop problems over the years.
 After a few months, your pool may develop stains, or they may appear a few years later.
 Whenever these problems occur, it can lead to larger, more costly problems if ignored.

 The warning signs of severe pool plastering deterioration

 There are many early warning signs that you need to take notice of that may indicate a serious issue with your pool.
 Something that just doesn’t look right can turn out to be a big problem.
 Whenever this happens, you need to call Palm Springs Pool Resurfacing for a free on-site consultation: